marcelolavor/how_to_TerraformAWS/Phase 1 - Development Environment.md

 ## Step 01 - Development environment setup

 ### Assumptions
-- Linux OS will be here defined as the best fit for development environment setup to avoid lack compatibiliy some local open sources projects in Windows environment
+- Linux OS will be here defined as the best fit for development environment setup to avoid lack compatibiliy some local open sources lab in Windows environment
-- As a matter of test, this challenge will create the development environment on top of a Ubuntu 22.04 standard docker image
+- As a matter of test, this development environment is built on top of an Ubuntu 22.04 standard docker image very light
-- It is here considered that there is previously available a computer with a docker application installed and a dockerhub account created for final docker push step
+- It is here considered that there is previously available a computer with a docker application installed and a dockerhub account created to push final docker image
-- The docker environment access is granted as root in interactive mode (no 'sudo su -' demanded for terraform deployment)
+- The docker environment access is granted as root by interactive mode (no 'sudo su -' demanded for terraform deployment)

 ### Docker image acquisition